nlxdodge/advent-of-code/README.md

-# AdventOfCode2019
+# Advent Of Code
-Rubying away with the Advent Of Code 2019 calendar
+My takes on the Advent of Code calendar each year.

+## Beginning
+- 2019 - Ruby

+_s or _ss in the filename means that I have reveived one or two stars for that day